Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Bureaucratic waste analysis:  I can't really evaluate this.
 I've written all that I've just written... and I don't know what the actual mechanism is.
 I believe I know what this technology *attempts* to accomplish, but I don't know how that thing can be achieved.
 It's not that it's beyond my ideological range, either...
 I just... don't know how it can be done.
 	11. Utopic Rating:  ???
 	12. Public Protection Rating:  ???
+	13. Technological smoothness:  4/5
+	14. Technological extremophilia:  ???
-	13. Kind of person most protected:  Fake militarists
+	15. Kind of person most protected:  Fake militarists
 21. Eternal Bank Tower
 	1. Mechanism Proposal:  If someone wants to spend their whole life wonking out about banking regulations, that makes no sense from a conventional time-bound perspective; they end up spending absurd amounts of time contemplating wholly theoretical considerations with little or no real-world applicability.
 Yet they often *can* improve on the quality of banking regulations... *semi*-permanently.
 Every new regulatory scheme in banking is eventually exploited beyond all reason or usefulness, but with sufficient administrative talent backing it that can take a long time.
 	2. Mechanism proposal:  The Old Empire is probably lying about having access to atemporal intelligences... but they're not lying about having access to people who love totally abstract financial matters that are *beyond* most people.